ramapriyan912001/tp/docs/UserGuide.md

 * COST should not be negative.
 * DESCRIPTION does not need to be unique.
 * Each personal payment has to be a name immediately followed by the amount of the personal payment.
-* Expense list of the group will not be displayed after the command succeeded.

 Examples:
 * `addexpense n/Nic gn/Catch up $/50 d/Movie and dinner`